aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/f.md

 The equinox marathon is coming up on the 17th of this month.
 I'm trying to get ready for it.
 It's known for being kind of difficult, but I'm going to give it a try.
 Part of the course is on narrow ski trails, so it will be literally running through the wilds of Alaska.
 In the past, runners have been confronted with moose on the trail.
 The campus is beautiful.
 It is surrounded by low mountains and is itself on the highest spot in town.
 The Northern lights are very good here I've heard.
 Haven't seen any yet though.
 The weather is mild, high 40s and 50°.
 I haven't used my warm stuff yet.

 My roommate Victor and I are getting along real well.
-He gets mad when I leave cabinet doors open and other small inconsiderations, but all in all I think he's really glad I'm around.
+He gets mad when I leave cabinet doors open and other small inconsideration's, but all in all I think he's really glad I'm around.
 Well I'll keep you informed of any new developments.

 Love,
 Dan